 Renjo La Pass

-Located at an elevation of 5,360m (17,585 ft), Renjo La Pass is one of the easiest passes on the Everest Three Pass trek.
+Located at an elevation of 5,360 m (17,585 ft), Renjo La Pass is one of the easiest passes on the Everest Three Pass trek.
 The Pass connects the Gokyo Valley with Thame village and provides spectacular views of turquoise Gokyo lakes, Mount Everest, Lhotse, Cho Oyu, and Makalu.
 Crossing Renjo La Pass includes steep ascents, descents, and rocky paths, requiring a good fitness level.

 Sagarmatha National Park